nl-design-system/rijkshuisstijl-community/.changeset/chatty-worms-beg.md

 '@rijkshuisstijl-community/components-react': patch
 ---

-Improved developer experiance for this monorepo
+Improved developer experience for this monorepo